4nthvny/4nthvny/README.md

 ## About Me
 - Information Security Student @ Cal Poly Pomona
-- Interested in all things security
+- Interested in Detection Engineering and Threat Hunting
 - CPTC and CCDC Competitor

 ## Certifications